Elsa Reger: Life

 The Regers married on 7 December 1902 in Bad Boll and lived in Munich.
 As she was divorced and a Protestant, the Catholic Reger was excommunicated.
 Elsa's mother Auguste also moved to Munich where she died in 1904.
 Elsa followed the composer, whose fame increased, to Leipzig in 1907, to Meiningen in 1911, and to Jena in 1915.
 She accompanied him to rehearsals and performances, and took care of his students as the Regermutter (Reger mother).
 The couple adopted two daughters, Marie-Martha Heyer (1905–1969), adopted in 1908 as Christa Reger, and Selma Charlotte Meinig (1907–1963), adopted as Lotti Reger in 1909.
 The relationship was troubled by Reger's continued depressions and alcoholism, and her sickly constitution and her tendency toward depressive moods.

 After her husband's death in Jena in 1916, she took care of their daughters and also kept his memory alive.
 Her first step were house concerts in their residence, beginning in 1917.
 She invited her husband's former friends and students, who were familiar with his wishes for interpretation, to perform his works on two consecutive days in summer, also in 1918 and 1920.
 The performers played for free, and she took care of all expenses.
 She initiated a Max Reger Archive in 1920.
 She had left his studio unchanged after his death, and added a former dining room to contain his works.
 She retained 35 autographs for herself that had been in her husband's possession when he died, which later helped her as a financial protection in times of need, such as the economic crisis of the 1920s and World War II.
 The archive was moved to Schloss Weimar in 1922, supported by the State of Thuringia.
 It was moved to Meiningen in 1948.
-In 1927 she commissioned ill|Else von Hase-Koehler|, an author of novels, to collect the correspondence of her husband for publication.
+In 1927 she commissioned Else von Hase-Koehler, an author of novels, to collect the correspondence of her husband for publication.
 Around 4000 letters were collected, and 745 of them published, some of them shortened.